 • ministry activities are subject to review to assess and minimize opportunity for inappropriate behaviours or the development of inappropriate relationship

-• there is supervision of visitors (including contractors) who are involved in or are in the proximity of children’s activities
+• there is supervision of visitors (including contractors) who are involved in or are in the proximity of children’s activities.

 Commitment to reporting as ensures that all reports and allegations of abuse are reported to those authorities as required by State legislation, not only for matters alleged to have occurred while a child is in our care but where there is objective evidence of abuse as may be occurring outside the church’s environs.